MarlonUSA/Zygisk-Loader/README.md

 This tool is for **educational purposes and security research only**.
 The author is not responsible for any misuse of this software, including game modification in violation of ToS or bypassing security controls on systems you do not own.

+## Credit

+Project are Based on [Zygisk-Rust-ModuleTemplate](https://github.com/Gstalker/Zygisk-Rust-ModuleTemplate) by Gstalker

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.